Slashdot

 There must be something wrong with their testing protocol, we all know that the earth is about 6,000 years old.

-SUBJECT REQUIRED (Score:4, Interesting)
+SUBJECT REQUIRED (Score:5, Interesting)

 With life being at least 83% as old as the planet according to this result, it makes me begin to wonder "has life been on earth ever since it formed?"